-The total volumes of the cystic livers and kidneys were measured by a nephrologist (QQ) and a radiologist (BFK) blinded to the patient's immunosuppressive regimens.
+The total volumes of the cystic livers and kidneys were measured by a nephrologist (Q.Q.) and a radiologist (B.F.K.) blinded to the patients' immunosuppressive regimens.
 Single breath-hold CT scans, which demonstrated negligible artifacts from respiration, were used for 29 of the 32 acquisitions with or without intravenous contrast.
-The remaining 3 were obtained with MRI.
-CT scanning parameters were 120 kVp, 380 mA, 512 x 512 acquisition matrix, 5 to7 mm collimation, 1 pitch, and 5-7 mm increment with no overlap.
-MRI parameters were repetition time 2150 ms, echo time 30.0 ms, nex 1.0, 256\128 acquisition matrix, 8 or 15 mm slice thickness.
+The remaining three were obtained with MRI.
+CT scanning parameters were 120 kVp, 380 mA, 512 \times 512 acquisition matrix, 5 to 7 mm collimation, 1 pitch, and 5 to 7 mm increment with no overlap.
+MRI parameters were repetition time 2150 ms, echo time 30.0 ms, nex 1.0, 256/128 acquisition matrix, 8 or 15 mm slice thickness.
 Digital images were reviewed on PC workstation.
-The cross sectional areas of each cut-slice were measured using a standard software system (QREADS) at Mayo Clinic, Rochester.
+The cross-sectional areas of each cutslice were measured using a standard software system (QREADS) at Mayo Clinic, Rochester.
 Each cross-sectional area was outlined and the software generated a numeric number of the area (in mm2).
-The volume of each cut-slice (in mm3) was calculated by multiplying the cross-sectional area to the thickness of the slice.
+The volume of each cut-slice (in mm3) was calculated by multiplying the cross-sectional area by the thickness of the slice.
 Two separate measurements were performed.
 The variation was minimal, and the average was used for analysis.